microsoft/MPPC23-Power-Apps/lab5/README.md

 In this lab, you will go though the following tasks:

-- Open a local Web API in Visual Studio
+- Create a local Web API in Visual Studio
 - Add Connected Service for Power Platform
 - Use the Connected Service for Power Platform to debug the connector
 - Deploy the connector to Power Platform through Visual Studio